otrv4/otrv4/otrv4.md

    octet are cleared, all eight bits of the last octet are cleared, and the highest bit of the second to last octet is set.
-3. Interpret the buffer as the little-endian integer, forming the secret scalar 's'.
-Perform a known-base-point scalar multiplication s * 'Base point (G)'.
-Let 'H' be the result of this multiplication.
+3. Interpret the buffer as the little-endian integer, forming the secret scalar 's' or 'd'.
+Perform a known-base-point scalar multiplication 's * Base point (G)' or 'd * Base point (G)'.
+Let 'H' or 'D' be the result of this multiplication.
 ```

 Public keys have fingerprints, which are hex strings that serve as identifiers